trialsolution/training_newlayer/index.md

 The export subsidy calibration applies a heuristic rule to find the appropriate slope and correction parameters:

->"If market price is increased by 20% of PADM then the value of subsidized export drops at 20% of the initial level"
+>If market price is increased by 20% of PADM then the value of subsidized export drops at 20% of the initial level

 {% highlight ruby %}